Yale Committee for Art Recognizing Enslavement (CARE)

 Adriane Jefferson (Co-Chair)

-Director of Arts and Cultural Affairs for the City of New Haven
+Executive Director of the Mayor’s Office of Cultural Affairs for the City of Atlanta

 Michael Morand (Co-Chair)